 Owing to the Portuguese rule for over 4 centuries, one gets to experience a mix of the Eastern and the Western influence of the Portuguese culture.
 Thus, presenting the visitors to Goa, a cultural environment that is not to be found elsewhere in India.
 It is often described as a fusion between Eastern and Western culture, with Portuguese culture, holding a dominant position in the state, be it in its architectural, cultural or social settings.

 Once in Goa, it is difficult to experience what the state has to offer, in its entirety.
-So to enable you to make the best of your visit to the state, we have, on offer, a multiple set of Goa tour packages, which are essentially theme-based making it easier for you to pick and choose the package of your choice, or a combination thereof.
+So to enable you to make the best of your visit to the state, we have, on offer, a multiple set of Goa holiday packages, which are essentially theme-based making it easier for you to pick and choose the package of your choice, or a combination thereof.

 Goa offers a plethora of Beaches, forts & monuments, of historical importance, Churches, Nature parks and Adventure sites to the visitors.
 Goa trip package lets you that which place in Goa is best for your trip.
 Besides a multitude of water activities and adventure sports, Goa offers various other things to do, while in Goa.
 Being a hotspot for tourists it is popular for various other activities over and above those mentioned above.

 While in Goa one can opt for activities from shopping to diving to trekking and for leisure trips.
 While beaching hopping is the topmost favorite of the tourists visiting Goa cruising, clubbing, visiting the magnificent churches, mesmerizing waterfalls, ancient forts and venturing onto nearby dainty villages, too are the activities most enjoyed by the tourists.